Tooth decay: Oral hygiene

 Professional hygiene care consists of regular dental examinations and professional prophylaxis (cleaning).
 Sometimes, complete plaque removal is difficult, and a dentist or dental hygienist may be needed.
-Along with oral hygiene, radiographs may be taken at dental visits to detect possible dental caries development in high-risk areas of the mouth (e.g. "bitewing" X-rays which visualize the crowns of the back teeth).
+Along with oral hygiene, radiographs may be taken at dental visits to detect possible dental caries development in high-risk areas of the mouth (e.g., "bitewing" X-rays, which visualize the crowns of the back teeth).

-Alternative methods of oral hygiene also exist around the world, such as the use of teeth cleaning twigs such as miswaks in some Middle Eastern and African cultures.
+Alternative methods of oral hygiene also exist around the world, such as the use of teeth cleaning twigs, such as miswaks in some Middle Eastern and African cultures.
 There is some limited evidence demonstrating the efficacy of these alternative methods of oral hygiene.

 Dietary modification

 People who eat more free sugars get more cavities, with cavities increasing exponentially with increasing sugar intake.
 Populations with less sugar intake have fewer cavities.
 In one population, in Nigeria, where sugar consumption was about 2g/day, only two percent of the population, of any age, had had a cavity.

-Chewy and sticky foods (such as candy, cookies, potato chips, and crackers) tend to adhere to teeth longer.
-However, dried fruits such as raisins and fresh fruit such as apples and bananas disappear from the mouth quickly, and do not appear to be a risk factor.
-Consumers are not good at guessing which foods stick around in the mouth.
+Chewy and sticky foods (such as candy, cookies, potato chips, and crackers) tend to adhere to teeth for longer periods.
+However, dried fruits such as raisins and fresh fruit such as apples and bananas disappear from the mouth quickly and do not appear to be a risk factor.
+Consumers are not good at assessing which foods remain in the mouth.

 For children, the American Dental Association and the European Academy of Paediatric Dentistry recommend limiting the frequency of consumption of drinks with sugar, and not giving baby bottles to infants during sleep (see earlier discussion).
 Parents are also recommended to avoid sharing utensils and cups with their infants to prevent transferring bacteria from the parent's mouth.

 Xylitol is a naturally occurring sugar alcohol that is used in different products as an alternative to sucrose (table sugar).
-As of 2015 the evidence concerning the use of xylitol in chewing gum was insufficient to determine if it is effective at preventing caries.
+As of 2015, the evidence concerning the use of xylitol in chewing gum was insufficient to determine if it is effective at preventing caries.

 Other measures

 The use of dental sealants is a means of prevention.
 A sealant is a thin plastic-like coating applied to the chewing surfaces of the molars to prevent food from being trapped inside pits and fissures.
 This deprives resident plaque bacteria of carbohydrate, preventing the formation of pit and fissure caries.
-Sealants are usually applied on the teeth of children, as soon as the teeth erupt but adults are receiving them if not previously performed.
-Sealants can wear out and fail to prevent access of food and plaque bacteria inside pits and fissures and need to be replaced so they must be checked regularly by dental professionals.
-Dental sealants have been shown to be more effective at preventing occlusal decay when compared to fluoride varnish applications.
+Sealants are usually applied to the teeth of children as soon as the teeth erupt, but adults are also receiving them if not previously performed.
+Sealants can wear out and fail to prevent access of food and plaque bacteria inside pits and fissures, and must be replaced.
+Therefore, they must be checked regularly by dental professionals.
+Dental sealants are more effective at preventing occlusal decay compared to fluoride varnish applications.